top of page

 DESIGN LEAD FOR CAPSTONE PROJECT

-How should we facilitate instructors in University of Tasmania in creating innovative types of assessments that accommodate the advent of AI?
+How should we faciliate instructor in University of Tasmania in creating innovative types of assessments that accomodate the advent of AI?

 PRODUCT PREVIEW